jsnhff/regender-xyz/README.md

 2. Install the required OS and Python packages

-*Install all Python-related dependencies.*
+**Install all Python-related dependencies.**
-/You might see some 'WARNING' messages about script locations if your system has some of the required scrips already installed on your machine.
-You can ingore these or surpress them by appending --no-warn-script-location to the line below./
+You might see some 'WARNING' messages about script locations if your system has some of the required scrips already installed on your machine.
+You can ingore these or surpress them by appending --no-warn-script-location to the line below.
 ```sh
 sudo pip3 install --upgrade --force-reinstall -r requirements.txt
 ```